 What’s the setup like?

-A while back I had an opportunity to test a pair of Focal Stellia headphones and enjoyed them so much that I got a pair of my own.
+A while back, I had an opportunity to test a pair of Focal Stellia headphones and enjoyed them so much that I got a pair of my own.
 They’re now my daily drivers, and all my experiences with the Jotunheim 2 were while wearing these headphones.

 Did I mention that I’m a terrible audiophile?

 So I rummaged around in my box of old cables and was fortunate enough to find an ancient USB B cable.
-It worked, but I went online and ordered a USB B to USB C cable immediately afterwards.
+It worked, but I went online and ordered a USB B to USB C cable immediately afterward.
 I mean, I’m not an animal.

-So the vast majority of my testing has been done using the much more modern cable.
+So, most of my testing has been done using the much more modern cable.
 Whether that matters in the slightest, who knows?
 Either way, it looks better.